xczhou-astro/galaxyEmulator/README.md

 ```Python
 postprocess.runPostProcess(showImages=False)
 ```
-`showImages`: `bool`: if show galaxy images and SEDs.
+`showImages`: `bool`: if show galaxy images and SEDs, should be used in Notebooks.
 Run postprocessing for galaxy simulation.

 ## Config.ini
 `dataDir`: